Ardagh Community Trust (ACT) is a charity run by local volunteers.

 Capital Regeneration Project

 The Ardagh site had been in decline for more than two decades when ACT secured a community asset transfer lease for The Ardagh in 2019.
-The lease currently excludes two areas of the site; part of the pavilion and the bowling green itself.
+The lease currently excludes part of the pavilion.
 Ensuring a sustainable future for the whole Ardagh site as a community asset has always been the aim of Ardagh Community Trust.

 Additionally we are fundraising for, and delivering a range of, smaller projects to improve access which is our highest priority.
 We are currently working on projects including: